digitalbox94/BreizhEdit/README.md

 # Build from source

-Open the BreizhEdit.pro file inside Qt Creator and compile it.
+Open the BreizhEdit.pro file inside Qt Creator and compile it. <br>
-Alternative : compile with the "qmake" tool.
+Alternative : compile with the "qmake" tool. <br>